-- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment earnings fluctuate monthly with the cash & investment balances as well as market conditions and investment strategy. - For the month of February 2022, GLWA had investment earnings of \$0.2 million and the cumulative FY 2022 earnings of \$2.4 million. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment earnings while meeting the objectives of safety and liquidity.
+- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments.
+The increase in balances for September are due to the revenue bond transaction closing. - Investment earnings fluctuate monthly with the cash & investment balances as well as market conditions and investment strategy. - For FY 2023, GLWA expects a significant increase in investment earnings due to the current interest rate environment.
+The average monthly target of \$1.5 million is based on an annual forecast of \$17.4 million for investment earnings. - For the month of October 2022, GLWA had investment earnings of \$2.2 million and cumulative FY 2023 earnings of \$4.7 million. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment earnings while meeting the objectives of safety and liquidity.